Together TV: 2015

 On 22 February 2015, Community Channel premiered its first ever drama series PREMature.
 The series was acquired in 2014 and was originally funded through Kickstarter along with co-production funding from Community Channel.
 Cast and crew screenings of all six episodes were held in Brentford on the eve of its television premiere.
 Easy Riders returned for a third series with The Five Peaks challenge.
 Planet Norfolk returned for series 2, with the filmmaker Nik Coleman holding a premiere screening in Great Yarmouth and a promotion being shown at Norwich FC's grounds.
 London360 returned for series 7, with its reporters interviewing party leaders ahead of the election for Sky's Stand Up and Be Counted.

 In March 2015, The Community Channel moved to a Freeview HD multiplex on channel 109 in order to facilitate the launch of Horror Channel.

 In April the channel launched Make #Something Brilliant competition with Wendy Turner Webster and Julie Peasgood, with support from Hobbycraft and Craft Beautiful magazine.
 This was alongside a craft and passions season on the channel which included series Crafty Beggars and She's Crafty.

 Do Something Brilliant Week launched in late May, with a new TV ad broadcasting across Sky, MTV, Turner and BT Sport alongside Community Channel.
 The Share #Something Brilliant competition was supported by METRO and other media and charity partners supported the campaign through online and social media.
 New programming for Do Something Brilliant Week included the five-part series This Is Brilliant and hour-long Do Something Brilliant, alongside regular series My Brilliant Moment and Brilliant Northern Ireland.
 Other series included Supersize vs. Superskinny, The Undateables and The Day Before Tomorrow from The Drum.

+The Do Something Brilliant project found that 89% of viewers said they learned more from watching the channel, 80% talked to others about what they watched, 70% said it changed their views, 48% said it inspired them to do more for their community, and 22% got directly involved with a topic they saw on the channel (around half through volunteering).

+The same research found that charities showcased on the channel reported benefits including increased visibility (74%), new connections (67%) and increased donations or volunteering support (30%).